-The course applies the Whole Person Nursing Framework to the care of children, childbearing women, and their families.
+This course applies the Whole Person Nursing Framework to the care of children, childbearing women, and their families.
 Emphasis is on the unique needs of these individuals and families along the health and developmental continuums.
-Students participate as a member of the multidisciplinary health team to promote, maintain, or restore health with common, acute and chronic health responses with the childbearing and childrearing experiences.
+Students participate as a member of the interprofessional health team to promote. maintain, or restore health with common, acute and chronic health responses with the childbearing and childrearing experiences.
 The focus of clinical is the practice of these concepts in the acute care and community settings.
 Clinical also provides the opportunity to develop the professional nursing roles.
-Prerequisites: NSG 201, 206, 207, 209, 211, 215, 280.
-Human Growth & Development or Child Psychology.
-Speech.
-Prerequisite or concurrent: Ethics.
-(Offered every semester.)
+Prerequisites: NSG 201, 206, 207/216, 209, 211, and 215; Human Growth & Development or Child Psychology; and Speech or Interpersonal Communications.